is summary dissolution better than divorce

 Division of Property:

 Anything claimed as shared property must be addressed here.
 In this case, it does include cars.
-When it comes to debts, this document also lays out who is responsible for making certain payments.
+Regarding debts, this document also specifies who is responsible for certain payments.
 Debt is generally assigned to whichever spouse benefited more from a specific purchase.

 Residency Requirements: